 What these examples demonstrate is that the more information you have about the details of your operation, the better able you are to analyze operational weakness and implement corrective action.
 This premise of benchmarking key operating statistics is basic to any business, but in order to be most effective benchmarking must be a routine process with data being compiled, monitored, formally reported, and acted upon.
 Only then can you use this wealth of information to proactively address emerging issues.
 Without a formal system of benchmarking you will forever be reacting to the bad news from last month.

 Thanks and have a great day!

-Club Resources International – Management Resources for Clubs!
+Hospitality Resources International – Management Resources for Hospitality Operators!